 The downside is that this procedure results in pain and a long recovery period.
 It is because your piriformis muscle is well innervated, which means that it has many pain receptors which produce more pain.
 Also, the muscle sometimes spasms because it thinks that it’s still attached to the bone and still has to work.
 Therefore you can still feel buttocks pain for a couple of months after the surgery.

-A study suggests that piriformis syndrome is useful in the long term.
+A study suggests that piriformis syndrome surgery is useful in the long term.
 After two months most patients returned to work and control after two years still showed excellent results.
 However, you should always try conservative therapy like physical therapy first.
 Surgery can have serious side effects and should, therefore, be your last resort.

 What are piriformis syndrome exercises to avoid it?